JohanVanslembrouck/corolib/README.md

 	File -> Open -> CMake...

-and select the CMakeLists.txt in the top-level folder.
+and select the CMakeLists.txt in the top-level folder (directory).

-Go to the examples/ subdirectories and start the executables.
+Go to [tutorial](./examples/tutorial) or any of the [studies](./studies) subdirectories and start the executables.
-(See README.md files in the corresponding source directories.)
+(See the README.md files in these directories.)

 #### Boost